 If you have a budget, buying products is a huge advantage.
 You get insider knowledge about how the thing works, and original photos you can use to make your review stand out.
 The vast majority of people do not buy products for their affiliate reviews, so it's pretty obvious if you have unique photos on your site.

-That being said, not everyone has a budget, especially if you are just getting started.
+That being said, many people just getting started don't have a budget.
+That's OK.
 It's still possible to write helpful product reviews that convert to sales.
 How?